Charles René Magon de Médine: Napoleonic Wars and death

-In 1803, Admiral Bruix summoned Magon to Boulogne to command the right wing of the flotilla for Napoleon's planned invasion of the United Kingdom.
-On 11 December 1803 he was made a member of the Légion-d'Honneur, rising to a commander in it on 14 June 1804.
+In 1803, Bruix summoned Magon to Boulogne to command the right wing of the flotilla for Napoleon's planned invasion of the United Kingdom.
+On 11 December 1803, he was made a member of the Legion of Honour, rising to a commander in it on 14 June 1804.
 Napoleon ordered the flotilla to carry out an exercise and fleet review in the open sea.
-Magon considered this dangerous due to bad weather, but Bruix refused to excuse him from it.
+Magon considered this dangerous due to the bad weather, but Bruix refused to excuse him from it.
 It proved a disaster as Magon had predicted, with a storm destroying 30 barges.
-In the months that followed Magon beat off several British attempts to destroy the flotilla.
+In the months that followed, Magon resisted several British attempts to destroy the flotilla.

-In March 1805, Magon commanded a division at Rochefort that included the ships of the line Algésiras and Achille.
-He joined Villeneuve in the Antilles and commanded the rearguard in the Battle of Cape Finisterre (July 1805) against Admiral Robert Calder's squadron.
-At Trafalgar the following October (Magon's twelfth battle, aged only 42), Magon was still on the Algésiras as part of the Spanish admiral Gravina's light squadron, which was attacked by Collingwood's squadron.
-The crew of the Algésiras was about to board the Tonnant when the Colossus and Bellerophon came to their admiral's aid.
-Magon was wounded by musket balls twice but remained at his post and led the fighting for five hours before finally being killed by a third such ball just before his vessel was itself boarded and captured.
+In March 1805, Magon commanded a squadron at Rochefort that included the ships of the line Algésiras and Achille.
+He joined Vice-admiral Pierre-Charles Villeneuve in the Antilles and commanded the rearguard in the Battle of Cape Finisterre (July 1805) against Admiral Robert Calder's squadron.
+At the Battle of Trafalgar on 21 October, Magon was still on Algésiras as part of the Spanish Admiral Federico Gravina's light squadron, which was attacked by Cuthbert Collingwood's squadron.
+The crew of Algésiras was about to board the HMS Tonnant when HMS Colossus and HMS Bellerophon came to their admiral's aid.
+Magon was wounded by musket balls twice but remained at his post and led the fighting for five hours before finally being killed by a third such ball just before his vessel was itself boarded and captured by the British.